 Skip fake tans or new haircuts

-There’s nothing more disappointing than seeing your photos on the back of the camera realising the fake tan doesn’t photograph well or your new hair cut isn’t *you*
+There’s nothing more disappointing than seeing your photos on the back of the camera realizing the fake tan doesn’t photograph well or your new haircut isn’t *you*

 Don’t feel like you have to order lots of photos